Zoho Corporation: Locations

 Zoho is headquartered in Chennai, India.
-As of 2021, it has 12 offices operating in nine countries around the world.
-The company operates in China and also has offices in Singapore and Japan.
-The bulk of its support operations is carried out from its office in Chennai.
-Zoho also has an office in Renigunta, Andhra Pradesh and has been operating from this office since 2018.
+As of 2025, it has offices in over 80 countries, including China, Singapore, and Japan.
+The bulk of its operations is carried out from its office in Chennai.

-Its US headquarters was in Pleasanton, California until it was moved to Del Valle, Texas in 2019.
-In April 2019, Zoho purchased the land outside of Austin that was intended for their new headquarters.
-Instead, in February 2020, they built an organic farm to serve as both a food source and a wellness space for employees during the COVID-19 pandemic.
-There, employees work out of existing structures.
-Zoho donated surplus farm produce to the Central Texas Food Bank and other local organizations.
+Its US headquarters was in Pleasanton, California until it was moved to Del Valle, Texas, in 2019.
 The research and development campus is in Estancia IT Park, Chennai.
-Zoho opened an office in Tenkasi in 2011, where their product Zoho Desk was built and launched.
+Zoho opened an office in Tenkasi in 2011, where its product Zoho Desk was built.
+Since 2018, Zoho also operates from an office in Renigunta, Andhra Pradesh.

-After the outbreak of COVID-19, Zoho planned to open branches in rural areas in southern Tamil Nadu including Madurai and Theni.
 In February 2022, Zoho opened an office in New Braunfels, Texas, United States.
-In July of that year, that location had 30 employees.

-In April 2022, Zoho opened an office in McAllen, Texas in the Rio Grande Valley, the company's third location in Texas.
-In July 2022, the company announced plans to open an office in Lagos, Nigeria, its third African office.
+In April 2022, Zoho opened an office in McAllen, Texas, in the Rio Grande Valley, the company's third location in Texas.

 In 2023, Zoho opened Zoho Labs R&D divisions in Nagpur, India, for developing data center hardware.
 As of 2025, Zoho operates data centers in 18 global locations, including Mumbai, Delhi, and Chennai in India.